Frank Whitcombe: Rugby league career

 Following Whitcombe's world record transfer fee of £850 to Bradford Northern in 1938 – Rugby League secretary John Wilson added "He is the best in the game", (based on increases in average earnings, this would be approximately £141,700 in 2016).

 Welsh international honours

-After turning professional, Whitcombe went on to win his first cap for Wales while at the Broughton Rangers, and further caps following his move to Bradford Northern.
-Between 1938 and 1948 Whitcombe won fourteen caps.
+After turning professional, Whitcombe went on to win his first cap for Wales while at Broughton Rangers, and further caps following his move to Bradford Northern.
+Between 1938 and 1948 Whitcombe won 14 caps.

 His first cap for Wales was in their 17–9 victory over England on 10 November 1938 at Stebonheath Park, Llanelli's football ground.
 The Welsh team was captained by the record points scorer Jim Sullivan.
 Whitcombe's second cap against France away in Bordeaux in front of a crowd of 25,000 on 16 April 1939 resulting in a 16–10 defeat for Wales.
 Wales finished runners-up in the 1938–39 European Champions.
 His last game was against Australia on 20 November 1948 at St. Helens Swansea; Australia won 12–5.